skrattaren/apf.rst/apf.rst

 + [p.
 31] "'I recall an old story about a ship that was pulled by swans and flew all the way to –"

-  In 1638, Bishop Francis Godwin of Hereford wrote "`The Man In The Moone`_", in which a Spaniard travels to the moon in a chariot drawn by swans.
+  In 1638, Bishop Francis Godwin of Hereford wrote **The Man In The Moone**, in which a Spaniard travels to the moon in a chariot drawn by swans.
 It is one of the earliest published accounts of space travel.